ItsKevinRafaell/pika-kit-starter/README.md

 # Pika Starter Kit

+Pika Starter Kit is an innovative solution designed to accelerate the application development process using Filament.
+With Pika Starter Kit, you can focus on developing features and innovations without getting bogged down in complex configurations.

 ## Installation Steps

 The following steps detail the installation process.
 Each step includes the command to execute and a detailed explanation.